What’s the Context Here?

 - Disallow the use of external ratings of corporates to categorize loans for purposes of assigning risk weights under the revised Standardized Approach.
 This U.S. move is not required to be compliant with Basel III standards; rather, the Dodd-Frank Act specifically prohibits the use of external credit ratings in this context.
 Because the EU will allow the use of external credit ratings to reduce risk weights, similarly situated U.S. banks will have to apply 100% risk weights, consequently, forcing U.S. businesses to pay higher loan rates than their European peers.

-- Likely to disallow unrated companies to qualify as investment grade under the Standardized Approach if the entity’s securities aren’t listed on a recognized securities exchange.
+- Disallow companies to qualify as investment grade under the Standardized Approach if the entity’s securities aren’t listed on a recognized securities exchange.
 To meet the securities listing requirement, a company’s equity or debt securities must be publicly traded, which means the company is also subject to a host of SEC-related regulatory and disclosure requirements applicable to public companies.
 Listing standards often include factors that are unrelated to credit quality (such as governance requirements intended to protect investors) and, in practice, very few firms that borrow from banks meet the securities listing requirement.
 Generally, only the largest firms meet this standard.

 How Can the U.S. Avoid Self-inflicted Wounds?

-Foremost, the U.S. could delay or eliminate the securities listing requirement so that creditworthy but smaller borrowers can avoid a punitive capital treatment.
+If U.S. regulators wished to ensure that the price of credit for businesses better reflected their true risk, then an approach akin to the European one would be best.
+At a minimum, the U.S. could delay or eliminate the securities listing requirement so that creditworthy but smaller borrowers can avoid a punitive capital treatment.
 Although this would technically represent a deviation from the Basel III endgame standard, consider that (1) the EU is already planning a 10-year delay of the same requirement in its own rulebook, (2) the statutory prohibition on using external ratings already puts the U.S. at a major disadvantage under the Basel III endgame standards, and (3) the U.S. agencies already “gold-plate” so many other facets of the Basel standards (meaning they often impose requirements that are much higher than the standards articulated under Basel agreements).
 For example, the largest 33 banks in the U.S. are subject to a stress capital buffer, which is determined from the supervisory stress test results, and is about 1 percentage point higher than Basel’s capital conservation buffer of 2.5 percent on average.

-Additionally, the U.S. agencies believe that letting banks decide whether a corporate entity meets the qualitative standards of an investment grade rating will increase the variability in risk weighted assets across banks.
+Additionally, the U.S. agencies believe that letting banks decide whether a corporate entity meets the qualitative standards of an investment grade rating will increase the variability in risk-weighted assets across banks.
 Recent research shows that eliminating the securities listing requirement does not increase materially variability in risk-weighted assets.

 If U.S. regulators interpret Basel III endgame in an extreme way, domestic banks will face capital requirements that outweigh those of their foreign rivals and overstate businesses’ actual default risk.
 Instead, U.S. regulators could adopt a version of Basel III endgame similar to the EU approach that recognizes the true creditworthiness of business loans that banks must hold capital on.
 This outcome would reduce the cost of credit for U.S. businesses of all sizes, including small businesses, and allow them to compete fairly with global peers.